 In ever increasing numbers, K-5 schools are implementing an intervention period as a significant portion of the school day.
-During a defined time each day, classroom teachers and available resource personnel provide remediation, enrichment, and acceleration opportunities to students.
+During a defined time each day, classroom teachers and available support personnel provide remediation, enrichment, and acceleration opportunities to students.

 Features of an Intervention Period